 Employee morale rises and falls on two factors – why: why you’re introducing a new program/system/direction and why employees should change; and the how: how you market it and deliver it.

 A focus on health risks, the cost of poor health or absenteeism is fine for convincing Executive of the need for your program, but it’s not going to win the hearts and minds of your employees.
 Rather, it will make them feel like liabilities and inconveniences to your business, rather than the assets they truly are.

 Two of the most effective “why” messages for health and wellness programs are:

 A. WIIFM (What’s In It For Me) – “because you will benefit personally from taking part”

-As discussed in How to use incentives to boost engagement in your corporate health & wellness program, the most powerful incentive is intrinsic motivation.
+The most powerful incentive is intrinsic motivation.
 Show employees your program will give them something they really want, show them how it will improve their life, how it will give them more energy, better sleep, a fitter physique.

 B. Because we care – “your organisation genuinely cares about your wellbeing”

 The “because we care” line is best used as a secondary message.
 The core reason needs to be all about them, not you the employer.
 But it doesn’t hurt to drum home the fact that your organisation looks after your employees in lots of ways, and that your wellness program helps to make you a great place to work.

 If you want your employees to submissively comply with your latest edict on your compulsory health program, then send a formal, terse mass email.